kellyhutchins/DS2018-TipsAndTricks/README.md

     1. Demo creating snippet
     2. Add snippet to Sublime or VSCode and show how to use
-    3. Also show a demo of combining a few Emmet shortcuts and snippets to setup project (link:css ! etc )
+    3. Also show a demo of combining a few Emmet shortcuts and snippets to setup project.
+Use ! to stub out html, link:css

     Resources :
      [Tool to create snippets](https://pawelgrzybek.com/snippet-generator/)